diogoalves12/LDTS-Project/README.md

 ### **Board Creation**

-- **Problem in context:** The Board class represents the central data structure holding the minesweeper grid and its state.
+- **Problem in context:** The Board class represents the central data structure holding the game grid and its state.
 Without proper restrictions, multiple instances of the Board could be created unintentionally, leading to inconsistent behavior.
 For instance, one part of the application might reference a Board where some cells are revealed, while another part references a different instance.
 This can cause synchronization issues, as components like the